-On May 6, 2012, this song was featured in an episode of the popular American TV show Mad Men.
+On May 6, 2012, this song was featured in an episode of the popular American TV series Mad Men.
 The episode was set in 1966, and part of the plot was the ad agency in the show helping a client capitalize on Beatlemania.
 This was a big deal, since Beatles songs are very rarely licensed for TV shows - at least in their original versions.
 Cover versions and performances (think American Idol) show up from time to time, since those just have to be approved by Sony/ATV, which owns the publishing rights.
 Getting permission to use an actual Beatles recording requires permission from Apple Corp, which is controlled by The Beatles and their heirs.

-The Wall Street Journal reported the payment for the song at $250,000, and Mad Men creator Matthew Weiner had to reveal to Apple exactly how the song would be used, which was a big deal since he is very secretive about scripts.
+The Wall Street Journal reported the payment for the song at $250,000, and that Mad Men creator Matthew Weiner had to reveal to Apple exactly how the song would be used, which was a big deal since he is very secretive about scripts.
 In the episode, the main character Don Draper has trouble adapting to changing musical times.
-He plays this song to see what all the fuss is about, and after character-developing montage while the song is playing, he switches it off.
+He plays this song to see what all the fuss is about, and after a character-developing montage while the song is playing, he switches it off.
 The song then comes back to play over the closing credits.

 This song is featured on the 2006 Beatles album Love